-- Use the TV Menu button to set TV audio output to Variable Audio Output.
-(See TV owner's manual for instructions.)
-This will connect TV stereo sound output to the deluxe speakers in the lounge area. - Volume is adjusted with the TV remote or volume buttons.
+- Use the TV Menu button to set TV audio output to Variable Audio Output (See TV owner's manual for instructions.)
+This will connect TV stereo sound output to the deluxe speakers (if equipped). - Volume is adjusted with the TV remote or volume buttons.